BartnickiKrl/Priority-Queue-Heap-C/README.md

 # Priority-Queue-Heap-C

 ## Overview
-A high-performance implementation of a **Priority Queue** based on a **Binary Heap** (stóg binarny) structure.
+A high-performance implementation of a **Priority Queue** based on a **Binary Heap** structure.
 This project emphasizes low-level system programming and efficient memory management in C.

 ## Key Features
 - **Binary Heap Logic:** Efficient implementation using `UpdateUp` and `UpdateDown` (sift-up/sift-down) algorithms to maintain heap properties with **O(log n)** complexity.